 Peeples has been active in the Santa Clarita Valley community.
-From 2000-2008, he worked with the Santa Clarita Community Development Corp., the nonprofit organization which operates the SCV’s Emergency Winter Shelter as media director and spokesperson.
-He also built the first SCCDC website and was a member of the Board of Directors from 2001-2005.
+From 2000-2008, he worked with the Santa Clarita Community Development Corp., the nonprofit organization which operates the SCV’s Emergency Winter Shelter for the homeless as media director and spokesperson.
+He also built the first SCCDC website in 2004 and was a member of the Board of Directors from 2001-2005.
 He is a Director Emeritus.

 In autumn 2005, Peeples was a founding member of the SCV Disaster Coalition.
-He was also an occasional volunteer with the Santa Clarita Symphony and the Theatre Project/SCV, both nonprofit organizations that did not survive the Great Recession.
+He was also an occasional volunteer with the Santa Clarita Symphony and the Theatre Project/SCV; the latter two nonprofit organizations did not survive the Great Recession.

 BACK TO THE FUTURE